 Lake Park is Worcester's third largest municipal park.
 It is located directly across from Lake Quinsigamond.
 It houses a state of the art baseball field (Tivnan Field).

-Lake Park is largely rural and is dissected by Hamilton Street.
+Lake Park is largely rural and is split by Hamilton Street.
 At the north it is bordered by Nonquit Street, at the east it is lined by Lake Avenue and on the south and west it is bordered by Coburn Avenue.
-In the summer of 1884 (before the vote on the Park Act) Horace H. Bigelow and Edward L. Davis donated 110 acres to the city to establish a park on the shores of Lake Quinsigamond.
-There is no specific evidence of the motives of either man, but in a general way such gestures of civic generosity reinforced a paternalist social structure, which gave dominant roles to men like Davis and Bigelow, both of whom were heavily involved in local manufacturing, business and politics.
-In addition, some manufacturers and businessmen believed that parks would actually reshape the public behavior of their employees.
+In the summer of 1884 (before the vote on the Park Act) Horace H. Bigelow and Edward L. Davis donated over one hundred acres to the City to establish a park on the shores of Lake Quinsigamond.

-In 1956, 27.12 acres were taken by the State for the development of Lake Quinsigamond, leaving a total of 75.6 acres of non-waterfront property for the City of Worcester public use.
+In 1956, about 27 acres were taken by the State for the development of Lake Quinsigamond, leaving approximately 74 acres of non-waterfront property for the City of Worcester public use.